 In other words, there is hardly any surface water left for agricultural use, crops die due to the lack of irrigation, livestock and wild animals are suffering, fire danger is extreme, and dust storms occur more often.
 During periods of drought, it’s crucial to conserve water.

 During high heat warnings, you should remain hydrated and be prepared with fans and air conditioning, if possible.
-For a budget-friendly option, you can spend the hottest hours of the day at the public library, the mall, or the movie theater where they’re sure to have A/C.
+The safest place to spend the hottest hours of the day if you're on a budget are the public library, the mall, or the movie theater where they’re sure to have A/C.

 Always consider the option of power outages, since the number of people using electricity during this time might be too much for the power lines to handle.
 Our extreme heat guide has many more tips to help you stay cool when the temperatures are high.